moua0390/CSCI-5461-Final-project/README.md

 **5. Phase2_masked_holdout_10k_integrated_scaled_counts.txt**
 * The held-out cell population for Phase 2 only.
 * This is a matrix of expression profiles for held-out cells in the same format as Integrated_scaled_counts_release.txt.
 Your pipeline should take it as the input, and the output file should contain a single, real-valued score per cell in the held-out population.
 Output should be comma-delimited and in the same order as the input data columns.

-Feel free to email us at csci5461-help@umn.edu if you have any questions about the data files or how to get started on your project.

----

-### Project deliverables and expected formats:
-Project poster and video (due May 3, 2024)
-Project report (due May 3, 2024)
+## Workflow

 ### Phase 1:
 * a SnC cluster scoring module:  this module should take in a matrix of single-nuclei data in the same format as integrated_scaled_counts.txt and a comma-delimited list of cell_IDs.
 This module should output a single, real-valued score which reflects the likelihood that the input list of cell_IDs reflects a true SnC cluster (high scores→ high confidence).
 Your putative SnC cluster(s) should be identified using this same scoring criteria.